 With big warm feelings, hasta la vista! :)

 Very interesting and well taught course.
 I came in with a background in CS and some ML and very little experience with neuroscience and felt like I learned a good bit about neuro and developed a more solid understanding of the principles underlying ML techniques.

 This course is very helpful!
 I especially enjoy doing the exercise which is well designed and facilitates my understanding of CN.
 Besides, I find the textbook Theoretical Neuroscience by Dayan and Abbott more understandable after I finished this coursera course.

-por Paulo V d F d C•
+por Paulo V C•

 Excelente curso!
 Diversos aprendizados, desde a fisiologia e cognição do sistema nervoso à probabilidades, tomadas de decisões, programação, dentre outros.
 Recomendo um estudo prévio sobre esses assuntos, com enfoque na parte de probabilidade e estatística.

 Very informative.
 I started the course as I am an undergraduate who is involved in a research and development project on Spike Timing Dependent Plasticity.
 This course opened me into the literature on STDP and helped me understand the relevant material.